x1crypto/x1-producer/README.md

-# xds-producer
+# x1-producer
-Mining and staking for XDS, via getblocktemplate/submitblock.
+Mining and staking for X1, via getblocktemplate/submitblock.